 Here’s what you should do:

-1. Check you online banking account to see if you deposited the check.
+1. Check your online banking account to see if you deposited the check.
 You can also go into your bank and ask the bank teller to help you.

 Please do not try to cash or deposit the check.
-If you try to cash or deposit a cancelled check, your bank might give you some money in the short term.
-But as soon as your bank figures out that the check isn’t good, your bank will take that money back.
-If you don’t have that amount in your account, your bank will charge you overdraft fees.
+If you try to cash or deposit a bad check, your bank might give you some money in the short term.
+But as soon as your bank figures out that the check isn’t good, your bank wants that money back.
+If you don’t have that money, your bank will charge you overdraft fees on top of what you owe them.
 If your bank thinks you double deposited a check on purpose, they will close your account.

 Finally, please do not take a found check to a check-cashing store.
 If the check is not good, and they give you money, they will take legal action against you.